TheOpenC/alex-k-carousel/README.md

 # alex-k-carousel
-Tool for Alex K's website
+Application for Alex K's website.
+This tool allows Alex to easily tag artwork images (documentation) to be included in a shuffled carousel on his website's landing page.